jswu18/gvi-gaussian-process/README.md

 )
 ```

-We now instantiate our tempered GP using the tempered kernel and the approximate GP mean:
+We now instantiate our tempered GP using the tempered kernel and the approximate GP mean from before:
 ```python
 tempered_gp = ApproximateGPRegression(
     mean=approximate_gp.mean,